Skip to content

 learnedCombined[h] = normalize(learnedUncontrolled[h] + learnedControlled[h])

-Example A: controlled weighting
+Example A: managed-load profile weighting

 Assume: